gggliuye/gggliuye.github.io/_posts/2020-09-16-philo-identity.md

 * Support example, the jeweler  take down the watch then fix it.
 * Objection, I build exact the same woldden tower (duplication) as my son did.
 Can the body be decomposed then be recomposed. *we don't have the every same object as we start with.* (from Van Inwagen) So even the judgement day comes, that God reassembled all the molecules, that won't be the every same body.
 I will have a duplicated me, but not me.

 Obviously we can accept some change of the body.
 But which changes in the body make a different body, and which changes make for the same body.
 Not all the parts of the body are equally important.
-The most important part is the brain.
+The most important part is the brain. **Enough part of the brain** to keep the personality.

 ### Personal Identity - Personality